Skip to main content

 Fluid Needs Vary

-Many factors impact how much water you need, including your age, sex, activity level, and overall health.
+Many factors impact how much water you need, including your age, sex, activity level and overall health.
 More water is needed by individuals during pregnancy and while breastfeeding.
-Individuals with certain health conditions, such as congestive heart failure or renal disease, also have different fluid needs.
+People with certain health conditions, such as congestive heart failure or renal disease, also have different fluid needs.
 The same is true for those with serious infections or diarrhea.

-For women, the amount of total water is about 11.5 cups per day and for men about 15.5 cups.
+For women, the amount of total water is about 11.5 cups per day and, for men, it's about 15.5 cups.
 These estimates, however, include fluids consumed from both foods and beverages, including water.
 You typically get about 20% of the water you need from the food you eat.
-Taking that into account, women need about nine cups of fluid per day and men about 13 cups in order to help replenish the amount of water that is lost.
+Taking that into account, women need about nine cups of fluid per day and men need about 13 cups in order to help replenish the amount of water that is lost.

 Color Check